Skip to main content

 Standard Vali Type

-This normal non-mode dependent Vali can be added to any of the modes (“[OFF, STANDBY, TAKEOFF, CRUISE, LANDING]”) in the mode dependant “PowerConsumption” matrix in the top-level “Valicopter_5000” component by explicitly referencing it in their respective formulas, as seen in Figure Explicit Mode Calculation and Video Mode Vali Dependency.
+This normal non-mode dependent Vali can be added to any of the modes (“[OFF, STANDBY, TAKEOFF, CRUISE, LANDING]”) in the mode dependant “PowerConsumption” matrix in the top-level “Valicopter_5000” block by explicitly referencing it in their respective formulas, as seen in Figure Explicit Mode Calculation and Video Mode Vali Dependency.

 image-20240404-143625.png